Shannon Ridge Homeowners Association

 No mobile home or manufactured home (single-wide or doublewide) may be placed on [, assembled,] or used on any lot.
 [The home must be built on site.]

 As used herein the term "residential purposes" shall be construed to prohibit the use of said Lots for apartment houses and for commercial duplex houses or garage apartments, but duplex houses and garage apartments for non-commercial use and which meet all of the minimum size and other requirements of these subdivision restrictions, may be placed on lots.
 [Other commercial enterprises are also prohibited.
 However, limited business activities are allowed such as telecommuting, maintaining an office at home, Avon, Mary Kay, etc. Just be sure that your activities don’t expand or evolve into a commercial enterprise.]

 No residence shall be occupied until water service is connected and an approved private sewage is installed.
 [Obtain septic permits from the Wilson County Health and Safety Office (830-393-8351.]
 Lot Owners shall not excavate, remove or sell the soil, nor cut, sell or remove timber other than as necessary for the construction of residential and associated improvements upon the property and as may be necessary for the reasonable use, upkeep and maintenance of the property.

 Section 2.
 Dwelling size.
 Any single-story residence or garage apartment on any lot must have floor area of the main residential structure, exclusive of porches, breezeways and garages, of not less than 1400 square feet, and any 1 1/2 story or 2 story dwelling must have total floor area of both floors of not less than 1600 square feet, exclusive of porches, breezeways and garages.
-[A guest house must also meet these requirements and be connected to the primary residence as described in the first paragraph.]
+[A guest house must meet these requirements and be connected to the primary residence as described in Section 1.]